Caesurus/CTF_Writeups/2021-DefconFinals/ooows-flag-baby/README.md

 Opening the file!
 Received RQ_TYPE=0x00000000
 ```
-Hahaha, well that was easy!
+Hahaha, well that was easier than I thought!
 Now we have the file open, we'll need to read from it and output it to the serial console in order to see the flag.

 Here is the annotated final code:
 ```bash